SouthernMethodistUniversity/hpc_docs/docs/coldfront/running_jobs.md

 ```

 :::{note}
-The `account` account shown will not be usable after November 1, 2024.
+The `smu` account shown will not be usable after November 1, 2024.
 You must use an account from a ColdFront allocation.
 :::